 - Features fewer functions than most other models in its price range

 There are some downsides to this model.
-While it is affordable, it is not the best radar detector in its price range because it has some difficulty picking up weaker signals that are used on signs and other methods of detection which are more passive.
+While it is affordable, it is not the top detector in its price range because it has some difficulty picking up weaker signals that are used on signs and other more passive methods of detection.
 Regardless, most of the experienced users reported they were satisfied with this product.

 The Uniden DFR7 is targeted by the brand for long range detection, and it does exactly that.
 Especially in the popular US radar frequency, 34.7, this model really performs impressively and can even be compared to high-end ones.

-Sometimes, it can perform even better that Escort Max 360 or Valentine One.
-Just an important note though: while it has a good record in detecting signals on that frequency, it we can’t say the same when it comes to others like 35.5 and 33.8.
+Sometimes, it can perform even better than Escort Max 360 or Valentine One.
+Just an important note though: while it has a good record in detecting signals on that frequency, we can’t say the same when it comes to others like 35.5 and 33.8.

-GPS lockouts can also significantly help in the filtering process, so you’re assured that there are no automatic doors disturbing your drive.
+GPS lockouts can also significantly help in the filtering process, so you’re assured that no automatic doors are disturbing your drive.